Every day people challenge me:

 Norm Kunc changes lives.

-I would spend the whole year teaching university students and teachers about the need for inclusion, normalization, self-advocacy, people first… and they would nod their heads (or scratch their heads at the crazy lady), pass their tests, and go on with the way they always did things.
+I would spend the whole year teaching university students and teachers about the need for inclusion, normalization, self-advocacy, and people first… and they would nod their heads (or scratch their heads at the crazy lady), pass their tests, and go on with the way they always did things.

-Norm Kunc came to campus, spoke to these same students and in fifteen minutes–he rocked their world.
+Norm Kunc came to campus, spoke to these same students, and in fifteen minutes–he rocked their world.

 That quick–his message is that powerful.